mfwre/rsincron/README.md

 proof-of-concept at the moment.

 ## Known issues
-- [ ] daemon ignores events if watched folder is deleted and recreated while running
 - [ ] if started and watched folder isn't available daemon skips watch
 - [ ] `mkdir -p watched_dir/{1,2,3}/2/3` doesn't trigger on subfolders